authorRen/learngit/readme.txt

-git is a version control system git is free softwore git has changed second change third change
+git is a version control system git is free softwore git has changed,too second change,too third change,too